Trip to Malaysia, video no. 1: Days of Sun

 January 2014 was a month of holiday.

-This time, the winter holiday was planned to be spent under the warm tropical / equatorial sun in Malaysia and Singapore.
-Although holiday, it didn’t mean that video equipments should be left home.
+This time, the winter holiday was due to take place under the warm tropical / equatorial sun in Malaysia and Singapore.
+Although holiday, it didn’t mean that video equipment should be left home.
 Au contraire – I love filming, so it’s ok to do it while on holiday.
 It’s just that, this time, the video equipment luggage alone was over 16 kg.
 After harsh looks from my wife, I had to leave behind two lenses, the lens heater (why would I need a lens heater at tropics?) and other minor stuff… 13,5 kg in the end.
 Ok…ish.

 Among other interesting places we visited, the major attractions were the tea plantations at Cameron Highlands (for which I specially brought the Zeiss 100mm Makro) that features a special article here, and a very nice resort on Pangkor Island called Pangkor Island Beach Resort:)